Top 10 commercial solar companies in London

 7. Mypower

-Mypower specialises in mid-sized commercial solar projects — a segment that is often underserved by both large national contractors and small local installers.
-Their project portfolio includes notable installations such as the Gloucester Cathedral rooftop system, demonstrating both technical capability and the ability to work on complex or heritage properties.
+Mypower specialises in mid-sized commercial solar projects — a segment often underserved by both large national contractors and small local installers.
+Their portfolio includes notable installations such as the Gloucester Cathedral rooftop system, demonstrating both technical capability and the ability to work on complex or heritage properties.
 Their focus is on systems that deliver measurable financial outcomes rather than maximum installed capacity.

 8. Excel Energy